FuelLabs/fuel-core/fuel-relayer/README.md

 ![Sliding Window](../docs/diagrams/fuel_v2_relayer_sliding_window.jpg)

 * Problem: How to choose when bridge message event gets enabled for use in fuel, at what exact fuel block does this happen?
 (Note that we have sliding window)
-* Solution: introduce `da_height` variable inside fuel block header that will tell at what block we are including validator delegation/withdrawal and token deposits.
+* Solution: introduce `da_height` variable inside fuel block header that will tell at what block we are including token deposits.

-There are few rules that `da_height` (da as data availability) need to follow and can be enforced with v2 contract:
+There are few rules that `da_height` need to follow and can be enforced with v2 contract:

 * Last block `da_height` needs to be smaller number then current one.
 * `da_height` shouldn't be greater then `best_da_block`-`finalization_slider`

 In most cases for fuel block `da_height` can be calculated as `current_da_height-1`

-### Bridge

-Bridging is currently WIP and it is moving as generalizes messages between smart contract gateway.
+## Implementation
+The `RelayerHandle` type is used to start / stop a background task that runs the actual `Relayer`.

+The relayer background task is a simple loop that polls the fuel database and DA node to build a picture of the current state.
+If the state determines that the relayer is out of sync with the DA layer then log messages from the DA contract are downloaded and written to the database.
+The range of blocks is `(last_downloaded_height + 1)..=current_finalized_height`.

+Logs are paginated into sets of blocks to avoid overloading a single rpc call.

 ## Contract Flake
 The `flake.nix` in this repo has a tool to fetch, compile and generate the abi for the fuel contracts.